 ABOUT CULTURAL CAPITAL

-In 2013, the Graduate Center presents a yearlong public programs initiative, Cultural Capital: The Promise and Price of New York’s Creative Economy
+Throughout the 2013-2014 academic year, the Graduate Center presents a public programs initiative, Cultural Capital: The Promise and Price of New York’s Creative Economy

 , produced by Graduate Center Public Programs